-This process presents an opportunity for the involved student(s) and a conduct officer to discuss and resolve complaints.
+This process presents an opportunity for the involved student(s) to discuss and resolve complaints.
+Conduct Reviews are ordinarily conducted by one or two staff members from the Resolution Center and/or their designee(s).
 With the exception of expulsion or suspension, any conduct outcomes may be assigned as the result of a Conduct Review.